 I'm trying to get an idea through some numb skull kid about an important life lesson.

-I was labeled dropout #2 to my face by Mr Caldwell, and Mr. Miracle of all people, my freshman year after being led out in handcuffs.
-Some of what dear Mrs Irvin taught me the year before she was gunned down did apparently take though so...
+I was labeled dropout #2 to my face by the Assistant Principle of Warren High school Mr Caldwell, and the guidance counselor Mr. Miracle, the of all people, my freshman year after being led out in handcuffs for pot smoking.

 My lesson I wanted the young nitwit to grasp isn't the importance of college unnecessarily.
-It was about open doors and recognizing an opportunity when it's presented.
+That's almost a waste of time.
+Its the lesson of opening doors and recognizing an opportunity when it's presented.
 And how waiting on an opportunity can cause you to miss them just as easily as dropping out.

 This pandemic presents opportunities.
 It has disrupted normal life to the point that what possibly appeared absurd 6 months ago would be welcomed today.
 There's a giant door temporarily open for the right person.